Crash near Red Rock Canyon leaves 2 dead, 1 critical

-Two people died and another person was critically injured after a crash Sunday morning in Red Rock Canyon National Conservation Area, according to Nevada Highway Patrol.
+Two people died and another person was critically injured after a crash Sunday morning at Red Rock Canyon National Conservation Area, according to the Nevada Highway Patrol.

-The crash happened just after 8:20 a.m., on State Route 159, near mile marker 11, when a silver Lexus traveling eastbound attempted to make a U-turn, NHP Trooper Travis Smaka said Sunday afternoon.
+The crash happened just after 8:20 a.m. on state Route 159, near mile marker 11, when an eastbound silver Lexus tried to make a U-turn, trooper Travis Smaka said Sunday afternoon.

-Mile marker 11 is just west of the entrance to Red Rock Canyon’s Scenic Loop, according to a mile marker map distributed by the Nevada Department of Transportation.
+Mile marker 11 is just west of the entrance to the Red Rock Canyon Scenic Loop, according to a mile marker map distributed by the Nevada Department of Transportation.

-The Lexus turned left in front of a silver Subaru traveling west on SR 159.
+The Lexus turned left in front of a silver Subaru traveling west on Route 159.
 The Subaru slammed into the passenger side of the Lexus, causing it to overturn, Smaka said.

-The woman driving the Lexus and a man who was a passenger in the car both died at the scene of the crash, he said.
+The woman driving the Lexus and a man who was a passenger in the car died at the scene, he said.

 A woman who was a passenger in the Subaru was taken by helicopter to University Medical Center in critical condition, Smaka said.
-The man who was driving the Subaru was taken by ambulance to the same hospital, with injuries that did not appear to be life-threatening, he said.
+The man driving the Subaru was taken by ambulance to the same hospital with injuries that did not appear to be life-threatening, he said.

-A bicyclist riding westbound on the right shoulder of SR 159 was nearly hit by the rolling Lexus.
-The bicyclist was able to leap from the bike, which continued forward without its rider.
+A bicyclist riding west on the right shoulder of route 159 was nearly hit by the rolling Lexus.
+The rider leaped from the bike, which continued forward.

 “The Lexus actually landed on the bicycle,” Smaka said.